BrunoFrancesco97/Client_Server_Java/README.md

 Now, after you have launched the server, you can also launch the client, so open its Gradle project as the server and run the project from the main file located at  *\src\main\java\org\example\Main.java*.

-Also in this case some default settings are present, in detail there is the address and the port of the server (address: localhost and port:9002), future updates of the project will allow to pass these information as parameters.
+Also in this case some default settings are present, in detail there is the address and the port of the server (address: localhost and port:9002).

+## How to run it

+Future updates of the project will allow the client to pass metadata server information as PORT and ADDRESS as parameters so without manipulating code, also it could be fine to dockerize both applications in order to have a simpler deployment phase.